Mohitjhedu/Ai-attendance-system/README.md

 1. **Download the Files**: Download `app.py` and `haarcascade_frontalface_default.xml` and save them in the same directory.
 2. **Set Up Environment**: Set up your Python environment with the necessary libraries.

+## Contributing

+I welcome contributions from the community.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+**Thank you for using TrackIt AI!**